jcyl29/useful-code-snippets/README.md

     </script>

     // this 2nd script does the feature detection -- it will use document.write to dynamically
-    // request the polyfill script based on the featue detection check
+    // request the polyfill script based on the feature detection check
     <script>
         (function () {
             if (!Object.assign) {